neondatabase/website/content/docs/introduction/support.md

 ## Open a support ticket

 [Neon Pro Plan](/docs/introduction/pro-plan) and [Custom Plan](/docs/introduction/custom-plan) users can open a support ticket in the Neon Console.
 Look for the **Support** link in the sidebar.
 It opens the **Create Support Ticket** modal, where you can describe your issue.
-You can also access the modal directly, by [clicking here](https://console.neon.tech/app/projects?modal=support).
+To access the modal directly, [click here](https://console.neon.tech/app/projects?modal=support).

 ![Support ticket modal](/docs/introduction/neon-support-modal.png)